-For students who have demonstrated, through a period of fieldwork, outstanding potential for a future as an Arts Specialist.
+For students who have demonstrated, through a period of fieldwork, outstanding potential for serving cross-culturally as a World Arts Specialist.

-Dr. Alekseyev emigrated from Russia in 1997 and currently lives in Malden, Massachusetts, U.S.A.
-He has a rich connection with Dr. Robin Harris, professor and director of CEWA.
+Dr. Alekseyev emigrated from Russia in 1997 and lived in Malden, Massachusetts, until his passing.
+He had a rich connection with Dr. Robin Harris, professor and director of CEWA.
 For the last decade, their collaborative projects have deepened Dallas International’s connections with a global community of scholars.
 Dr. Harris writes:

-Most importantly, I have appreciated the spiritual values that we share.
-He has inspired me with his humility, scholarly inquisitiveness, and loyalty, profoundly demonstrated by his dedication to “giving back” to both his field collaborators and his many students.
-He has modeled a generous, kind, and unpretentious life of scholarship.
+Most importantly, I appreciated the spiritual values that we shared.
+He inspired me with his humility, scholarly inquisitiveness, and loyalty, profoundly demonstrated by his dedication to “giving back” to both his field collaborators and his many students.
+He modeled a generous, kind, and unpretentious life of scholarship.

 It is my privilege to launch this scholarship for the benefit of World Arts students who have demonstrated, through a period of fieldwork, outstanding potential for a future as an Arts Specialist.
 It is my hope that this scholarship will encourage recipients to follow in the footsteps of my mentor, Eduard Alekseyev, achieving excellence both in the classroom and on the field.